mezleca/osu-stuff/README.md

 1. grab the latest stable release [here](https://github.com/mezleca/osu-stuff/releases/)
 2. run it (needs admin rights)

-if you find any bugs, hit F12 for devtools and send the logs to my [osu profile](https://osu.ppy.sh/users/mzle) or open an issue on this repo
+if you find any bugs, crashes, etc... hit F12 for devtools and send the logs to my [osu profile](https://osu.ppy.sh/users/mzle) or open an issue on this repo

 ## Build the Latest Version

+> [!WARNING]
+> This version may contain bugs :+1:

 prerequisites:
 - [nodejs](https://nodejs.org/)